modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/armDeploy.md

 ## CreateTeam Manifest for ARM Deployment

 1. The backend deployment is now complete but for people to interact with CreateTeam you will need to create a manifest file and install into Microsoft Teams.
-   - Please continue [CreateTeam Manifest for ARM Deployment](manifestCreate.md) for next steps.
+   - Please continue to [CreateTeam Manifest for ARM Deployment](manifestCreate.md) for next steps.